-File equations set by a procedure are cancelled when the procedure terminates (with the exception of file equations set by the PFILE command which remain active until reset by an RFILE command or the session ends).
+File equations set by a procedure are cancelled when the procedure terminates with the exception of file equations set by the PFILE command.
+(These remain active until reset by an RFILE command or until the session ends.)

 EXECUTING A PROCEDURE